 Erykah Badu Teases New Music & Stops Show To Shout Out ASL Interpreter At Essence Fest

 I don’t think Erykah Badu can be anything but unequivocally and unapologetically herself.
-If there has ever been a moment of pretense throughout her over 30-year career, I haven’t seen it.
+If there has ever been a moment of pretence throughout her over 30-year career, I haven’t seen it.
 And I, like so many other millennial Black girls, have been paying attention.
 For over 30 years, Badu has been a constant source of authenticity in an industry that tries to diminish Black women who dare to be themselves.
-This weekend at the 2025 Essence Festival Of Culture, Badu’s individualism and particular brand of candor-you-can’t-teach was on full display.
+This weekend at the 2025 Essence Festival Of Culture in New Orleans, Badu’s individualism and particular brand of candour-you-can’t-teach was on full display.

 AdvertisementADVERTISEMENT